 3. Waggin' Train Duck Jerky Dog Treats

-Made from real duck, these jerky treats offer a chewy texture that many dogs with sensitive stomachs tolerate well.
-The limited ingredient list and absence of artificial additives make them a straightforward choice for dogs with dietary restrictions.
-The strips are easy to break for portion control during training.
+These jerky treats are made from real duck and offer a chewy texture that many sensitive dogs tolerate well.
+The limited ingredient list and lack of artificial additives make them a straightforward choice for dogs with dietary restrictions.
+The strips are easy to break into smaller pieces for portion control during training or rewarding.

 What We Like: